 While there are thousands of women who deserve to be celebrated for their achievements, in this article we highlight some famous female entrepreneurs (and some not so famous ones) who are absolutely crushing it in 2021.
-You can also check out our list of the top 12 Angel investors in Australia.
+You can also check out our list of the 10 Richest Australian Tech Entrepreneurs or our list of the top 11 startup accelerators and startups incubators in Australia.
 So here is our list of the female Australian entrepreneurs who are leading the way and inspiring the next generation of women entrepreneurs around the world.
 (The list is in no particular order)

 1. Melanie Perkins (Canva)

 Continue reading “17 Australian Female Entrepreneurs crushing it in 2021”

 You’ve decided to wear that most lucrative title of all: an entrepreneur!

 We wish you the best of luck and hope to give you some insider information on starting a business in Australia.
 Here are 43 great tips to consider before you get started.